Lightweight and Fancy Free

 "Go light; the lighter the better, so that you have the simplest material for health, comfort and enjoyment."

-Kevin Callan is the author of eight books including "A Paddlers Guide to Quetico and Beyond." and "The Happy Camper: An Essential Guide to Life Outdoors."
-Look for his NEW book "Wilderness Pleasures" available now.
-He's currently working on a one hour documentary to celebrate Quetico's 100th anniversary in 2009 (See pilot footage here).
+Kevin Callan is the author of eight books including "The Happy Camper: An Essential Guide to Life Outdoors" and "Wilderness Pleasures" available in the Paddling.net store.

 All articles Copyright Paddling.net and the respective author.
 All Rights Reserved.";